tensorflow/addons/README.md

 1) Pure TensorFlow + Python implementation (work on cpu+gpu)
 2) C++ implementation for CPU

-The order of priority for Ubuntu:
+The order of priority for Linux:
 1) CUDA implementation
 2) C++ implementation
 3) Pure TensorFlow + Python implementation (work on cpu+gpu)